Campus and Facilities (excerpted from 2014-2015 Graduate Catalog)

 The Department of Geography houses the WIU GIS Center on the third floor of Tillman Hall.
 The Center is responsible for compiling, managing, and storing GIS data layers.
 Other facilities include a Remote Sensing/GIS lab with 30 computers that are fully networked and use both ERDAS’ Image software and ESRI GIS, such as ArcGIS and ArcView; an instructional lab with 32 computers for both GIS and meteorology-related instruction; a meteorology lab with 20 Linux computers for meteorological data analysis instruction; a forecast office with direct access to observational weather data, radar imagery, and weather maps and charts; and a geographic information display center with multiple screens.
 Additionally, the department has two wired electronic classrooms, plus wireless connectivity throughout Tillman Hall.

-The Center for the Application of Information Technologies (CAIT) is located at the Macomb and Quad Cities campuses.
-CAIT, a center under University Technology (uTech), provides innovative and practical technology solutions (web applications, mobile technology), technical consulting, media design, and sound e-learning on campus as well as to external clients, such as state agencies, educational institutions, businesses, and public agencies.
+The Center for the Application of Information Technologies (CAIT) is located at the Macomb campus.
+CAIT, a center under University Technology (uTech), provides innovative and practical technology solutions (web applications, mobile technology), technical consulting, media design, and sound e-learning, on campus as well as to external clients, such as state agencies, educational institutions, businesses, and public agencies.
 On campus, CAIT has supported distance learning courses, online training, multi-media presentations, an assessment system for accreditation, an online course evaluation tool, and WIU’s mobile application, to name a few.
-Additionally, CAIT works with agencies outside of WIU such, as the Illinois Department of Children and Family Services, Illinois Attorney General’s office, Illinois Community College Board, Metra Railroad, and the McDonald’s Corporation.
+Additionally, CAIT works with agencies outside of WIU, such as the Illinois Department of Children and Family Services, Illinois Attorney General’s office, Illinois Community College Board, Metra Railroad, and the McDonald’s Corporation.

-The College of Education and Human Services maintains 32 electronic classrooms in Brophy, Currens, Horrabin, Knoblauch, and Stipes Halls, permitting students and instructors to access the latest instructional technologies (e.g., computers, CDs, DVDs, SMART Board technologies, the Internet and distance learning).
+The College of Education and Human Services (COEHS) maintains 32 electronic classrooms in Brophy, Currens, Horrabin, Knoblauch, and Stipes Halls, permitting students and instructors to access the latest instructional technologies (e.g., computers, CDs, DVDs, SMART Board technologies, the Internet and distance learning).
 These classrooms are used by instructors and students to explore and model the use of high-tech teaching tools.
 The College of Education and Human Services also maintains the GTE Electronic Classroom and the GTE Teleconferencing Center.
 The GTE Electronic Classroom seats 88 students and incorporates touch screen technology, a projection television, and distance education capabilities through compressed two-way video.
-The GTE Teleconferencing Center is an administrative conferencing facility that has compressed video conferencing capabilities in addition to advanced computer conferencing capability.
+The GTE Teleconferencing Center is an administrative conferencing facility.

 The Office for Partnerships, Professional Development, and Technology consists of STAR-Onsite and STAR-Online.
 These services provide pre-service, new and veteran teachers the training and support necessary for success in the classroom through on-site and online professional development.

-The University Union is the place where you come to meet friends for lunch, with a student organization to plan the next great event, with your study group, or with a faculty member or colleague.
-The University Union is here for you.
+The University Union is the place where students come to meet friends for lunch, with a student organization to plan the next great event, with study groups, or with a faculty member or colleague.
 The Union provides food, fun, relaxation, meeting space, and much more.
 The Union is a common space on campus to connect the campus community and for students, staff, and the community to enjoy.
 Located between the north and south campuses, the Union services available include a food court and convenience store, meeting and banquet rooms, a bookstore, guest rooms, check cashing and cashier services, and ATM machines.
 Wireless Internet is available in all areas of the Union.

 The staff of the University Union is dedicated to providing services, conveniences, amenities, and a common meeting space for the University community.
 These services and conveniences are desired and needed by the University community in their life on campus and for getting to know and understand one another through associations outside the classroom.